rlk/OVR_SDL2/README.md

 This is a set of minimal cross-platform example applications for the Oculus Rift written in C++ and depending only on SDL2, the Oculus VR SDK version 0.4, and GLEW.

 These examples share a simple SDL2 application framework that provides an OpenGL 3.2 Core Profile and an FPS-style interaction.
-Their modular design enables easy reuse and its license permits you to copy it for any purpose.
+Their modular design enables easy reuse and the license permits you to copy them for any purpose.

 ## Usage